-Listed below are some of the possible job titles available for graduates in this major:
+Listed below are some of the specific job titles available for graduates in this major: